JakubZelek/Diblob/README.md

 because in the graph there is just 3 simple cycles and entire graph can be covered with the single test_case, the one test_case is returned.

 ## Simple Paths Coverage
-The Simple Path is a path, that cannot be extended backward or forward, and does'n not contain repeated nodes.
+The Simple Path is a path, that cannot be extended backward or forward, and does not contain repeated nodes.

-The Algorith uses [Johnson Algorithm](https://arxiv.org/pdf/2105.10094) for cycles on the modified graph (just first iteration of the jonson algorithm, on added node).
+The Algorith uses [Johnson Algorithm](https://arxiv.org/pdf/2105.10094) for cycles on the modified graph (just first iteration of the Jonson's algorithm, on added node).
-The strategy is as follows:
+The strategy for simple paths generation is as follows:
-- for every node, construct new digraph adding one artificial node and connect it appropriatelly with the candidates for simple cycles,
+  - for every node, construct new digraph adding one artificial node and connect it appropriately with the candidates for simple cycles,
-- Run the modified Jonson Algorithm (only one iteration).
+  - Run the modified Jonson's Algorithm (only one iteration),
+  - Remove artificial node and yield simple path.

+In effect, there is a generator for simple paths in the graphs.
+Test suit is constructed as follows:
+  - If the simple path starts with 'S' and ends in 'T', yield simple path,
+  - If not, Starting from 'S' go to the next simple path,
+  - Try to accumulate simple paths until reach `max_number_of_simple_path_in_single_test_case` going through the simple cycles.
+If it's not possible, go to 'T' and yield,
+  - Go to 'T' if the next simple path cannot be reached or `max_number_of_simple_path_in_single_test_case` is achieved, yield the simple path.

 In effect we obtained the generator for Simple Paths.
 The example usage is as follows: